Minimize risk and protect yourself from liability in any commercial real estate transaction where potential environmental risks are a concern.

 Unparalleled experience in Phase I and Phase II Environmental Site Assessments, and compliance audits.

-One of the first firms in the nation to perform environmental due diligence in the 1980's, and conduct training for banks and attorneys as early as 1989.
+We were one of the first firms in the nation to perform environmental due diligence in the 1980's, and conduct training for banks and attorneys as early as 1989.

-Vapor Intrusion - Starting in the early 1990's, KERAMIDA was one of the first firms in the nation to perform vapor intrusion assessments and mitigation/remediation.
+Starting in the early 1990's, KERAMIDA was one of the first firms in the nation to perform vapor intrusion assessments and mitigation/remediation.

-Developed and given hundreds of lectures and training courses on environmental due diligence.
+Our professionals have developed and given hundreds of lectures and training courses on environmental due diligence.

-Decades of experience drafting environmental due diligence policies for numerous banks, as well as training their staff on these policies.
+Our experts have decades of experience drafting environmental due diligence policies for numerous banks, as well as training their staff on these policies.

 We are the Choice Technical Due Diligence Consultant for many banks and law firms throughout the U.S.